 To answer these questions, set aside an hour or two to pore over the USC website (there’s no hack, you’ve just got to put in the time).
 Beyond the basic departmental listings, look up information about news and research coming out of your department, the kinds of courses available, the opportunities that other undergrads have had studying in your area of choice.
 Even if you have a wide array of interests, consider explaining how two to three departments might complement each other or foster your interest in a larger idea or theme.
 Your ultimate goal is to show that your interest in USC (just like your intellectual curiosity) runs deep!

-When the challenge is pith, the opportunity is humor.
-We rarely offer an across-the-board directive to be funny because humor writing is hard — and sometimes it just simply isn’t appropriate for the story you need to tell in a longer essay.
-But with lists and short answers, it’s wit that will make you stand out.
-Your answer doesn’t need to be laugh-out-loud funny, but it should avoid the generalities that so often populate these questions: loyal, kind, smart… you get the idea.
-We’re sure you are all of these things — and they are lovely qualities to showcase in the stories you tell elsewhere in your essay — but these sorts of terms can ring hollow if you aren’t able to back them up with evidence.
-A good place to start might be to examine your contradictions (you’re mostly easy-going, until you start playing Scrabble) and craft an essay that showcases some funny irony about your personality.
-Think about how different people in your life would describe you, and then think about order.
-Can you make it read like a very short story?
-Can you make it rhyme?
+Your answers do not need to be so outlandish that admissions needs a thesaurus to look them up, but they should avoid the generalities that so often populate these questions: loyal, kind, smart… you get the idea.
+We’re sure you are all of these things — and they are lovely qualities to showcase in the stories you tell elsewhere in your other written responses — but these sorts of terms can ring hollow.
+Think about how different people in your life would describe you.
 Though this assignment is short, you may need to spend some time wordsmithing different combinations.
 When the prescribed format is a list, order matters just as much as content, so use every element of the assignment to your advantage!

 Behold!
 USC’s attempt at being quirky!
 You’ve been limited to less than the length of a tweet for each answer, so you’d better make every word (and character) count!
 These prompts don’t have time for generalities or gentle introductions, so you’ll have to cut straight to the point.
 The more specific your words are, the more memorable your answers will be.
 Favorite snack?
 Don’t just say, “popcorn and Junior Mints.”
 How about, “A box of junior mints melting over hot popcorn as I watch a horror movie” (72 characters).
 If you can paint a funny picture or display a knack for wit, take this chance, but don’t force it.
 You also don’t exactly have to think of this as filling in the blanks, but more as filling in any blanks in your application.
 Anything that doesn’t feel like it merits a full essay can go here as a tweet, hot take, punchline, or elegantly-worded sentence.